About Magnet Schools and Programs in APS

-How Were the Seven Regions and Specializations Determined for Magnet Schools in APS?
+How Were the Seven Regions and Specializations Determined for Magnet School and Programs in APS?

 - Aurora community members voiced strong support for more college and career choice options that allow students to be engaged, learn and grow in new ways.